huyngo1412/VibrantBIM/README.md

 ## Requirements

-- .NET Framework 4.8 or later
+- .NET Framework 4.8 or newer
-- Revit 2021 or later
+- Revit 2021 or newer
-- ETABS 2018 or later
+- ETABS 2020 or later
 - Visual Studio 2019 or later (for development)
 ## Installation